richardcrng/fireactive/website/docs/schema/number.md

 # `Schema.number`

 ## Basic example
-Let's suppose we're modelling building, which has a number of floors.
+Let's suppose we're modelling a building, which has a number of floors.

 ### Creation
 <Tabs